rehierl/node-tree-outliner/5-implementation/4-9-1-object-properties.md

 The following content is intended to provide an overview of global variables and object properties.

+Note that certain variables or object properties depend on the environment of an implementation.
+That is, given a specific environment, certain variables or properties can be omitted.

 <!-- ======================================================================= -->
 ## Global scope